-We provide an integrated solutions offering that includes compatible products and services that are designed to meet our customer needs in an efficient manner, consisting of a broad range of systems, consumables and services for additive manufacturing.
-Our solutions address our customers' needs for 3D printing, including printing systems, a compatible scanner, consumables, software, paid parts, strategic consulting and professional services, and 3D content.
+We provide an integrated solutions offering for different vertical markets focusing on aerospace, automotive, healthcare and education that includes compatible products and services that are designed for our customers' use cases and effectively solve their specific applicative needs.
+Our solutions consists of a broad range of 3D printing systems, consumables, software, paid parts, and strategic consulting and professional services.

-Our solutions allow our end-users to print 3D objects that enhance their ability to visualize, verify and communicate product designs, thereby improving the design process and reducing time-to-market.
+Our solutions allow our end-users to print 3D models and parts that enhance their ability to visualize, verify and communicate product designs, thereby improving the design, development and validation processes and reducing time-to-market.
 Our systems create visual aids for concept modeling and functional prototyping to test fit, form and function, permitting rapid evaluation of product designs.
-Using presentation models developed with our systems, designers and engineers can typically conduct design reviews and identify potential design flaws and improvements before incurring significant costs due to re-tooling and re-work, allowing them to optimize a design rapidly and cost-effectively.
+Using presentation models developed with our systems, designers and engineers can typically conduct design reviews and identify potential design flaws earlier in the process and improvements before incurring significant costs due to re-tooling and rework, allowing them to optimize a design rapidly and cost-effectively.